FedJudge: Federated Legal Large Language Model: Introduction

-\begin{itemize} \item FedJudge is the \textit{first} federated Legal LLMs framework which considers both the computation and communication overheads in LLMs fine-tuning and the performance degradation due to legal data heterogeneity. \item We propose a parameter-efficient fine-tuning method for LoRA under the federated learning setting.
-Meanwhile, a continual learning method is introduced to prevent important knowledge of the global model from being forgotten during local model training. \item Extensive experiments on three legal tasks, including court view generation, legal logical reasoning and legal consultation tasks, validate the effectiveness FedJudge. \end{itemize}
+In summary, the major contributions of this paper are shown as follows: \begin{itemize} \item FedJudge is the \textit{first} federated Legal LLMs framework which considers both the computation and communication overheads in LLMs fine-tuning and the performance degradation due to legal data heterogeneity. \item We propose a parameter-efficient fine-tuning method for LoRA under the federated learning setting.
+Meanwhile, a continual learning method is introduced to prevent important knowledge of the global model from being forgotten during local model training. \item Extensive experiments on three legal tasks, including court view generation, legal logical reasoning and legal consultation tasks, provide empirical evidence demonstrating the effectiveness of FedJudge. \end{itemize}